LibertyAces/BitSwanPump/doc/source/examples/configquickstart/configquickstart.rst

 Example
 -------
-This example shows how to create configuration file for get data from API via basic HTTPClientSource.
+This example shows how to create a configuration file to get data from API via basic HTTPClientSource.

 In first step we create .conf file where we store API key
 ::